mridul-puri/bi-directional-sync/README.md

   with CRM providers, so a rule may/may not neccessarily be applicable to all CRM providers.
 Also, Rules config can have a map of any kind of rules as defined in respective rule class (focussed on making it generic).
 (Check out sync-rules-config.json)
 - Conflict Resolution during Sync : I'am maintaining a 'LastUpdated' timestamp for every record (during every CUD or Sync operation).
 If during any operation, the new incoming timestamp is after the existing timestamp in the system, only then the operation to write to system (Last-write wins).
 Therefore, records are always kept at their latest status.
-- Used Chain of Responsibility Design Pattern in Java to proppogate the flow step by step (Easily scalable to add new service layer in the chain in future) :
+- Used CHAIN OF RESPONSIBILITY Design Pattern in Java to propogate the flow step by step (Easily scalable to add new service layer in the chain in future) :
     - Create and Update APIs :
       - CRMs provide their CRM name (provider) and a list of records as input
       - Iterate over each record and perform below steps :